svilupp/svilupp.github.io/scratchpad/rag_part1_by_hand.md

 sum(emb .* emb2) # 0.73 --> smaller than 1.0 because it's less similar
 ```

 Try a few different sentences to see how the similarity changes.
-This is effectively what function `find_closest` does across the ChunkIndex - it finds the closest chunks to the query.
+This is effectively what the function `find_closest` does across the ChunkIndex - it finds the closest chunks to the query.

 ### Data Preparation and Chunking